jfrolich/authorize/README.md

       if item.private? and item.user_id == actor.id do
         :ok
       else
-        :undecided
+        :next
       end
     end

-    rule [:read], "admins can read private items", struct_or_changeset, actor do if actor.admin? and get_struct(struct_or_changeset).private?, do: :ok, else: :undecided end
+    rule [:read], "admins can read private items", struct_or_changeset, actor do if actor.admin? and get_struct(struct_or_changeset).private?, do: :ok, else: :error end

     rule [:read], "all actors can read public items", struct_or_changeset, actor do